import-js/eslint-plugin-import/README.md

 # .eslintrc.yml
 settings:
   import/parsers:
-    typescript-eslint-parser: [ .ts, .tsx ]
+    '@typescript-eslint/parser': [ .ts, .tsx ]
 ```

-In this case, [`typescript-eslint-parser`](https://github.com/eslint/typescript-eslint-parser) must be installed and require-able from
+In this case, [`@typescript-eslint/parser`](https://github.com/eslint/@typescript-eslint/parser) must be installed and require-able from
 the running `eslint` module's location (i.e., install it as a peer of ESLint).

-This is currently only tested with `typescript-eslint-parser` but should theoretically
+This is currently only tested with `@typescript-eslint/parser` but should theoretically
 work with any moderately ESTree-compliant parser.

 It's difficult to say how well various plugin features will be supported, too,